legopitstop/build-mcpack-action/README.md

 - Automatically creates a `contents.json` file listing all files included in the pack.
 - Minifies all JSON files to reduce file size.
 - Handles behavior packs, resource packs, and skin packs.
-- Automatically excludes files specified in `.gitignore` and other temporary files.
 - Enable detailed logging for debugging purposes.

 ## Usage